 Increased consumer demand for sustainably sourced beef has driven beef suppliers to increase investments in sustainable ranching practices, which has in turn impacted the sustainability profile of our product offerings.
-Conagra Brands did not experience a material financial impact from this driver.
+Based on the best data available to us for the FY21 time period, it is estimated that Conagra Brands did not experience a material financial impact from this driver.